gbxyz/rdnsd/README.md

 `rdnsd` is Copyright 2019 CentralNic Ltd. All rights reserved.
 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 611:

-    You forgot a '=back' before '=head1'